rsingel/contextly-plugin-wordpress/readme.txt

 1. Install using the Wordpress Gallery for the easiest installation or upload the contextly-related-links folder to your `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Create a new post and click on one of our buttons to be taken through the set-up wizard to choose a display and get your API key.
+3. Click on one of our buttons in the Visual Editor or go to Settings- -> Contextly -> Get API Key to get to the set-up wizard.
+You can then choose your display and get your API key.
+Save the API key.
 4. Contextly will automatically display related and interesting content suggestions.
-Advanced options can be found under Settings -> Contextly -> Settings
+Advanced options can be found under Settings -> Contextly -> Settings —> Big Settings Button

 == Frequently Asked Questions ==